eriqande/CKMRpop/README.md

 compiling RCpp code.

-After it is installed, load the library and download and install the spip binary appropriate for your system (Mac and Linux currently supported.
-Not Windows…yet):
+After it is installed, load the library and download and install the spip binary appropriate for your system (Mac, Linux, and Windows currently supported).

 ``` r
 library(CKMRpop)